iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 [IModelTransformer.resumeTransformation]($transformer) will create a new transformer instance upon which calling [IModelTransformer.processAll]($transformer) or [IModelTransformer.processChanges]($transformer) will start the transformation but not re-export already inserted entities.
 This can be useful in some cases where a transformation is a long running process and may need to be paused and resumed.

+## Batched mass properties requests

+[IModelConnection.getMassProperties]($frontend) provides useful geometry information about an element, like area, volume, and length.
+When requesting such information for many elements, however, calling this function repeatedly can be inefficient.
+Now, [IModelConnection.getMassPropertiesPerCandidate]($frontend) can be used instead to request mass properties for multiple elements simultaneously, producing results more quickly.

 ## Rpc response compression